marlena-ames/gamejam2/README.md

 -Decent code

-Art not created by Anna Brooks was sourced from the following https://wallpapers.com/wood-table-background https://x.com/duxio_bp/status/1100152437497839622
+Art not created by Anna Banks was sourced from the following https://wallpapers.com/wood-table-background https://x.com/duxio_bp/status/1100152437497839622